rajath-optit/validate_23_checkpoint-IAM/README.md

 SSH access to the Bastion Host is configured:
 Allowed from IP range: 10.0.0.0/16
 ```
-The output for each section would be as follows:

 ### 18.MFA (Multi-Factor Authentication) to be enabled for VPN access
 ```
 MFA is enabled for VPN access for IAM user: <username>
 MFA is not enabled for VPN access for IAM user: <username>
 ```
-*(This output indicates whether MFA is enabled for VPN access for each IAM user.)*

 ### 19.Back Up configuration is a must for all Prod resources.
 Get confirmation from the customer on Backup frequency and retention period.
 ```